orlambda/dreamloop/README.md

 # dreamloop
-A game about moving through dreams make for the GDTK 2025 jam
+A game about moving through dreams make for the GMTK 2025 jam